Lic. Psychotherapist, IFS, Breathwork, Trauma & Nervous system specialist

 An integrative process

-As a licensed trauma informed psychotherapist trained in psychodynamic theory, and Internal Family Systems (IFS) my work focuses on helping you reconnect with your innate wholeness through:
+As a licensed psychotherapist trained in psychodynamic theory and IFS, my work supports you in reconnecting with your innate wholeness through:

 Are you ready to show up for yourself?